ricardozapata-l/py-api-modules/README.md

 # py-api-modules
-A collection of python modules to handle distinct services' APIs
+A collection of python modules to handle distinct services' APIs made by Zapata: rl-zapata.github.io